 - January 2015

 VOLUNTEERS VOLUNTEERS VOLUNTEERS!

 July 26, 2019 is our next Point in Time Count!
 Volunteers are needed to cover the entire city area in an effort to identify the amount of homeless we have and what their needs are.

 Click here to download a registration form and submit it to the email address on the form!

-If you have questions or concerns about volunteering please contact any of the following people:
+If you have questions or concerns about volunteering please contact: